-Compost (final product) exceeding the above stated concentration limits shall not be used for food crops.
+\ Compost (final product) exceeding the above stated concentration limits shall not be used for food crops.
 However, it may be utilized for purposes other than growing food crops.
 Source: Municipal Solid Waste (Management & Handling) Rules, 2000, Government of India

 80. Sewer system - collection & conveyance.
 The sewerage system for Harihar is designed as a separate system of sewage collection (i.e. caters only wastewater).
 There is considerable length of existing surface drains in the project area that can be used for disposal of storm runoff.
 The underground gravity sewers will carry sewage from households to the WWTP.
-Harihar CMC should ensure that all existing septic tanks are phased out by bypassing the inlet and connecting the toilet discharge from each house directly to sewerage system.
+The existing septic tanks shall be connected to sewerage network.
+Therefore Harihar CMC should ensure that all existing septic tanks are phased out by bypassing the inlet and connecting the toilet discharge from each house directly to sewerage system.

 81. Accumulation of silt in sewers in areas of low over time, overflows, blockages, power outages, harmful working conditions for the workers cleaning sewers etc are some of the issues that needs to be critically looked into during the sewer system design.
 A properly designed system is a must for system sustainability.

-Measures such as the following shall be included in sewer system design to ensure that the system provides the benefits as intended:
+82. The following measures have been included in the sewer system design to ensure that the system provides the benefits as intended."